 A Realistic Setup

 Where sim racing does do well to imitate the real thing is through the equipment used.
-Using a good force feedback steering wheel and a solid set of pedals will emulate the actions made in a race car quite well.
+Using a good force feedback steering wheel and a solid set of pedals will emulate the inputs required in a race car quite well.
 Using a direct drive wheel goes one step further, providing a more realistic level of feel through a more powerful motor.

-Real racing also involves gear changes and the use of the handbrake, especially in rally racing.
+Real racing may also involve manual gear changes and the use of the handbrake, especially in rally racing.
 This is another way sim racers can add some extra realism, with handbrakes made especially for racing rigs along with gear shifters as well.
-Although you might not feel the crunch when you slam it into the wrong gear at 50mph, you will be able to mimic the movements of the real thing quite well.
+Although you might not feel the crunch when you slam it into the wrong gear at 50 mph, you will be able to mimic the movements of the real thing quite well.

-When it comes to the racing experience a big part is played by the sounds that you hear.
+When it comes to the racing experience, a big part is played by the sounds that you hear.
 A lot of racing sims provide excellent sound effects, for both the cars themselves and the environment around you.
 This, paired with a good set of headphones or a decent sound system, can really make for an intense racing experience that sounds like the real thing.
+But where does sim racing fall short?

 Where Sim Racing Struggles With Realism